stealjs/steal/docs/pages/why.md

 ## Faster Loading Sites

-[stealTools.build] heavily optimizes load times by balancing cache hits against the number of total css and script requests.
+[steal-tools.build] heavily optimizes load times by balancing cache hits against the number of total css and script requests.
 If you've ever found yourself trying to package common scripts together, stop!  [steal-tools steal-tools] will do this for you and better than you can do yourself.